PkuRainBow/HDC.caffe/README.md

 # Hard-Aware-Deeply-Cascaded-Embedding

+**Information** :  There is some problem with the released layer's implementation, we will fix it as soon as possible!

 This repository has the source code for the paper "Hard-Aware-Deeply-Cascaded-Embedding_release"(submit to CVPR-2017).
 This paper is available on [arXiv](https://arxiv.org/abs/1611.05720).
 For the loss layer implementation, look at the folder caffe_layers.